 In providing services to the federal government, the blood and marrow transplant research organization must fulfill the requirements established by the Office of Management and Budget (OMB) Circular A-130 Appendix III, and Title III of the E-Government Act: Federal Information Security Modernization Act (FISMA) to receive renewed authority to operate.

-Baker Tilly's risk, internal audit and cybersecurity consulting practice is contracted for a period of three years to provide NIST 800-53 assessment services to the national marrow donor program and their research partner.
+Baker Tilly's risk advisory practice is contracted for a period of three years to provide NIST 800-53 assessment services to the national marrow donor program and their research partner.
 Each year, we work with the information security officer to understand the NIST controls defined by HRSA for testing and select additional controls to compromise one third of them within the overall framework.
 After testing is completed, we discuss unmet controls with the information security officer and information technology leaders to assist them in formulating remediation plans and document their management response prior to report submission to HRSA.

 Each year, one third of the controls within the NIST 800-53 moderate impact framework are assessed and tested.
 The national marrow donor program and its research partner maintain their authority to operate within the larger HRSA transplant program.
 Further, the organization is able to address the security and technology information needs of all clients with a report of findings, a statement of fact and the documented NIST testing matrix as they deem necessary for business purposes.